goshiphq/goship-cms/content/blog/what-is-dry-van-shipping.md

 altText: dry van trailer, dry van
 image: https://storage.googleapis.com/goshiprepo/prod/blog/images/what-is-dry-van-shipping.jpg
 ---
 Whether you are shipping full truckload or less-than-truckload freight, chances are you are using dry van shipping.
-Dry vans are the most commonly used trailer types within the trucking industry as they allow the transport of large amounts of goods and almost every type of commodity.
+Dry vans are the most commonly used trailer types within the trucking industry as they allow the transport of large amounts of goods and almost every kind of commodity.

 ## What is a dry van trailer?

 Dry vans are [large, enclosed boxes](https://www.plslogistics.com/blog/dry-van-shipping-8-facts/), usually no longer than 48-53 feet.
-These containers represent the usual truck that you will most likely see on the road.
-Dry vans are called ‘dry’ because they are used for shipping dry freight that doesn’t require any temperature or climate control.
+These containers represent the usual truck you will most likely see on the road.
+Dry vans are called ‘dry’ because they ship dry freight without requiring temperature or climate control.
 Because these trailers are closed and protected, dry van shipping is the best way to protect freight from external influences like the weather.

 ## When should you use dry van shipping?

-It is not hard to figure out which trailer type to use, regardless if you are shipping FTL or LTL.
+It is not hard to figure out which trailer type to use, regardless of how much you are shipping with FTL or LTL.
 Dry vans will work for both businesses and individual shippers.
 Clothes, furniture, consumer packaged goods, and equipment are just some of the commodity types that can be moved with dry vans.
 Generally, you are good to deploy dry vans for mostly everything, except:

 * If your freight is perishable and requires temperature control or monitoring
 * If your freight is too big or bulky to fit in a dry van